Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm

 "They invited me inside and of course, at that point, I was just feeling very awkward coming into a stranger's home.
 But they were super kind," she said.
 "When they invited me in, I sat with my mask in their kitchen for about two hours."

 She kept calling for tow truck updates and went back out to her car to wait.
-A few more hours later, the car service said they wouldn't be able to make it to the area safely, due to the storm, she said.
+A few hours later, the towing service said they wouldn't be able to make it to the area safely, due to the storm, she said.

 "As soon as we found out that AAA couldn't come and the conditions were getting worse, it seemed silly to even imagine that she would go to a hotel," Richardson said.
 "It didn't even occur to us."